ross-sum/blissymbolics/README.md

 To help, contact me, Ross Summerfield, ross <at> hyperquantum <dot> com <dot> au.
 Collaboration is envisaged to be through Github.

-To expand out the capabilities of setting up the Blissymbolics locale, check out the installation script (install_bliss) in the `system` directory as guidance on the way forward.
+To expand out the capabilities of setting up the Blissymbolics locale, check out the installation script (install_bliss.sh) in the `system` directory as guidance on the way forward.

 ## Authors and acknowledgment
 This work was developed by and is currently maintained by Ross Summerfield.